szabgab/slides/perl-programming/modules.md

 }
 ```

-The above does not make much sense as the <command>use</command> will load the module
+The above does not make much sense as the `use` will load the module
 at compile time regardless of day.